OpenMS/pyopenms-docs/docs/source/datastructures.rst

         chromatogram.push_back(peak)

     # Sort the peaks according to ascending retention time
-    spectrum.sortByPosition()
+    chromatogram.sortByPosition()

     # Iterate over chromatogram of those peaks
-    for p in spectrum:
+    for p in chromatogram:
         print(p.getRT(), p.getIntensity())

     # Access a peak by index